watson-developer-cloud/watson-vision-coreml-code-pattern/_arduino/introduction.md

 {% include retina-image.html src="assets/watson-coreml-diagram-large.png" %}

-1. Train a custom image classifier
+1. Train two custom image classifiers
 2. Create an iOS application including Visual Recognition SDK
-3. Retrain your custom classifier with more images
+3. Retrain your custom classifiers with more images
 4. Update the model on your iOS device and test it